 How to Improve Customer Satisfaction In Restaurants

 Customer satisfaction is the secret ingredient that drives every successful restaurant.
 In an industry notorious for narrow profit margins and high turnover, extra attention to customer experience details has an outsized effect.
 You don't want to be a statistic in the high restaurant failure rate.

 Start Files on Regular Customers

 According to OpenTable, 65% of diners include restaurant staff remembering their name as one of the most important parts of their dining experience.
 And 50% include remembering their favorite drink.
-Yet more evidence that how to hire bar staff is a useful field of study.
+Yet more evidence that knowledge of how to hire bar staff is a useful field of study.

 Top restaurants typically assign one staff member to track and record the preferences of VIP guests in an online system like OpenTable.
 If you don’t want to invest in an online system, encourage your servers and kitchen to take a more personal approach to hospitality.